 Scammers know you'll spend money to improve your home.
-Be sure you know how to protect yourself and familiarize yourself with common home improvement issues.
+Be sure you know how to protect yourself, and you should familiarize yourself with common home improvement issues.

 Be cautious when a salesperson appears at your door uninvited.
 Not all door-to-door contractors are scammers -- but many scammers do work from door to door.
-Home improvement scams often flourish in the wake of emergencies, especially violent storms such as hurricanes and tornadoes.
+Home improvement scams often flourish in the wake of disasters, especially violent storms such as hurricanes and tornados.
 Some legitimate repair specialists may work door to door in these circumstances, but so do con artists.

 Choosing a Contractor